HenrikSamuelsson/rust-learning-path/notes-on-rust/rust-windows-installation/rust-windows-installation.md

 A set of C++ Visual Studio build tools are required when developing in Rust.
 These can be downloaded from [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 When running the installer of the build tools there will be  a pane with components to choose to install.
-Choose at least the following:
+Choose at least the components in the following list:

-- Desktop development with C++
+- Desktop development with C++ (a package that Rust requires)
-  - Included
+  - Included (by default)
     - C++ Build Tools core features
     - C++ 2022 Redistributable Update
     - C++ core desktop features
-  - Optional
+  - Optional (that shall be chosen due to required by Rust)
     - MSVC ...
     - Windows 11 SDK ...
     - C++ CMake tools for Windows